Jaugjaug/model_perf_charac_watershed/README.md

 	- Ecoregion (level 1, 2 and 3 for watershed from HPD database)
 	- Distance between each combination of watershed from Knoben's dataset and from HPD database
 	- Performance for each model on each watershed (Calibration and Evaluation periods)
-	- characteristics from CAMELS dataset
+	- Characteristics from CAMELS dataset

 License:
 MIT License